jeffreyrosenbluth/LiarsPoker/README.md

 - [ ] Use wss instead of ws.
 - [ ] Remove players from game when they close tab or browser.
+- [ ] Reveal the total count after a game.
+- [ ] Allow old game ids to be reused.
 - [ ] Add a sound and visual effect after each move.
 - [ ] Add Chat feature.
 - [ ] Stylize the frontend.